 Mr. Corona joined the company in 1994 and has held numerous leadership roles throughout the last two decades.
-He served as U.S. middle market leader (where he helped launch Kelly Educational Staffing, a specialty service currently celebrating its 20th anniversary) before being named executive vice president of the Americas.
-He was promoted to executive vice president and chief operating officer in 2009 and assumed responsibility for all of Kelly’s global operations.
+He served as U.S. middle market leader (where he helped launch Kelly Educational Staffing, a specialty service of Kelly) before being named executive vice president of the Americas.
+He was promoted to executive vice president and chief operating officer in 2009 and assumed responsibility for all of Kelly's global operations.

-Mr. Corona has successfully led Kelly to continuously transform and adapt in today’s highly competitive marketplace.
-As chief operating officer, he oversaw the transformation of Kelly’s operating models to align with market demands; sharpened the company’s focus on areas that can best deliver profitable growth; and pressed for increased efficiency in delivering excellent service to clients of all sizes.
-He serves as executive sponsor on some of Kelly’s largest accounts and has been pivotal in efforts to win, retain, and expand key client relationships.
+Mr. Corona has successfully led Kelly to continuously transform and adapt in today's highly competitive marketplace.
+As chief operating officer, he oversaw the transformation of Kelly's operating models to align with market demands; sharpened the company's focus on areas that can best deliver profitable growth; and pressed for increased efficiency in delivering excellent service to clients of all sizes.
+He serves as executive sponsor on some of Kelly's largest accounts and has been pivotal in efforts to win, retain, and expand key client relationships.
 Mr. Corona brings deep operational and industry knowledge to his role as CEO.
-Staffing Industry Analysts named Mr. Corona to its 2018 Staffing 100 list, a recognition of the most influential people in the staffing industry, and to its 2017 list of influential European leaders, based on his impact on the workforce solutions ecosystem.
+Mr. Corona has been named to the Staffing Industry Analysts (SIA) Staffing 100 List for two consecutive years (2018, 2019).
+The list recognizes the industry's most influential leaders across the workforce solutions ecosystem.
+He was also named to the SIA 2017 list of influential European leaders, based on his impact on the workforce solutions ecosystem.